 If the symphonies weren't enough, sandwiched in between them on this program is George Walker's short but moving Lyric for Strings, which is a repurposing of the slow movement of his 1st String Quartet.
 It is heartfelt and full of longing, again highlighting the airy, singing, loveliness of the RSNO strings.

 Kellen Gray speaks directly to the heart, as well as the mind, with these recordings.
 Listening to this CD motivates me to explore further and enjoy more music.
 And that's a real success for a conductor, especially in somewhat rare repertoire.
 In my opinion, Gray fully deserves a Music Director/Principal Conductor position with a major symphony orchestra.
 Based on the present recording, he's that good.
-I can just imagine the things he could/would do with an orchestra like the New York Phil, for example, one which has desperately needed an inspiring conductor for such a long time.
-But I'd be happy to see him land such a position in Oregon, or Seattle, or Dallas, or Detroit - or any of the great American symphony orchestras which aren't quite the so-called "big 5", but should (and could) be.
+I can just imagine the things he could do with an orchestra like the New York Phil, for example - one which has desperately needed an inspiring conductor for decades.
+But I'd be happy to see him land such a position in Los Angeles, or Oregon, or Seattle, or Dallas, or Detroit - or any of the great American symphony orchestras which aren't quite the so-called "big 5", but should (and could) be.

 In closing, this CD is a must-have for all music lovers, not only for the music itself, but for all the other qualities which make this disc so memorable - eloquent orchestral playing, luscious recorded sound, and above all, the inspired leadership from the podium.
 These performances are very much the equal to Neeme Jarvi's 1993 readings for Chandos, and with even better recorded sound (albeit requiring a significant boost in volume).
 I implore all involved to record a follow-up volume to include Still's 2nd Symphony and perhaps some of Duke Ellington's symphonic music, which is unjustly neglected.